GStreamer/gstreamer/sdk-building-from-source-using-cerbero.md

 ## Build requirements

-The GStreamer SDK build system provides bootstrapping facilities for all platforms, but it still needs a minimum base to bootstrap:
+The GStreamer build system provides bootstrapping facilities for all platforms, but it still needs a minimum base to bootstrap:

--   python &gt;= 2.6 and python's `argparse` module, which is already included in python2.7.
+-   python > 2.6 and python's `argparse` module, which is already included in python2.7.
 -   git